 | Qwen2.5-1M | 1M tokens | Alibaba | Open-source; available for self-hosting |

-The open-weight story is notable: Meta’s Llama 4 Scout reaches 10 million tokens—the same as Google’s premium offering—while running on a 17B active parameter mixture-of-experts architecture.
+The open-weight story is notable: Meta’s Llama 4 Scout reaches 10 million tokens—exceeding any closed-source model’s production-available window [Updated March 2026]—while running on a 17B active parameter mixture-of-experts architecture.
 Alibaba’s Qwen2.5-1M enables self-hosted million-token processing for organizations with the infrastructure to run it.1

 What You Can Actually Do Well